atlasmoth/go_neynar_sdk/hub/docs/HubEventsAPI.md

 )

 func main() {
-	apiKey := "apiKey_example" // string | API key required for authentication. (default to "NEYNAR_API_DOCS")
+	apiKey := "apiKey_example" // string | API key required for authentication. (optional) (default to "NEYNAR_API_DOCS")
 	fromEventId := int32(56) // int32 | An optional Hub Id to start getting events from.
 This is also returned from the API as nextPageEventId, which  can be used to page through all the Hub events.
 Set it to 0  to start from the first event (optional)

 	configuration := openapiclient.NewConfiguration()
 	apiClient := openapiclient.NewAPIClient(configuration)